pingcap/talent-plan/rust/projects/tools/project.md

 we permanently disable the three test suites we don't care about by editing the project manifest (`Cargo.toml`)?
 [Answers](answers.md#question-d).

-Now you are set up for this project and ready to start hacking.

-## Part 1: TODO
+## Part 2: Accept command line arguments

 ## TODOs